CsabaDu/CsabaDu.DynamicTestData/README.md

 ```

 ### **Test Framework Independent Dynamic Data Source**
-(Updated v1.1.0)
+(Updated v1.2.0)

 You can easily implement test framework independent dynamic data source by extending the `DynamicDataSource` base class with `IEnumerable<object?[]>` type data source methods.
 You can use these directly in either test framework.

-You can easily adjust your already existing data source methods you used with version 1.0.x to have the benefits of the new feature, see comments in the code.
+You can easily adjust your already existing data source methods you used with version 1.0.x yet to have the benefits of the new feature (see comments in the sample code):

+1. Add an optional `ArgsCode?` parameter to the data source methods signature.
+2. Add `optionalToArgs` local method to the enclosing data source methods and call `OptionalToArgs` method with the `testDataToArgs` and `argsCode` parameters.
+3. Call `optionalToArgs` local method to generate object arrays with data-driven test arguments .

 However, note that this version is fully compatible backward, you can use the data source test classes and methods with the current version without any necessary change.

-You can easily adjust your already existing data source methods you used with version 1.0.x to have the benefits of the new feature, see comments in the sample code.
-However, note that this version is fully compatible backward, you can use the data source test classes and methods with the current version without any necessary change.
-The second data source method of the sample code remained unchanged as simpler but less flexible implememtation.
+The first data source method of the sample code remained unchanged as simpler but less flexible implememtation.

 See the updated (flexible) test method implementation in the [Usage of the Optional ArgsCode Parameter of the Data Source Methods)](#usage-of-the-optional-argscode-parameter-of-the-data-source-methods) section.